FernandoRodriguezP/DailyMarketPriceForecast/README.md

   * Spyder IDE: Application mainly used in ESIOS module to import the libraries that allow extracting data from ESIOS API REST.
 * Tableau: Software that produces interactive data visualization, used in the Data Visualitation module.

+The main libraries used in this project are:

 ## 8. About the autor
 **Fernando Rodríguez Paler**
 * https://www.linkedin.com/in/fernandorodriguezpaler